AcademySoftwareFoundation/OpenImageIO/src/doc/idiff.rst

     than 0% (any) pixels differ by more than 0.00001 (1e-6), and *H* is infinite.

+.. describe:: --allowfailures N

+    Allows up to *N* pixels to differ by any amount, and still consider it a matching image.

+    This option was added in OIIO 2.3.19.

 .. describe:: -p

     Does an additional test on the images to attempt to see if they are